JSTOR-Labs/plant-humanities/Peony/README.md

 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.linn-hs959-3">
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.bm000628767">

 As a Chinese botanical export and a prominent flower in Ottoman gardens, peonies carried connotations of the “exotic Orient” and quickly became a popular subject in nineteenth century art.
-The depiction of peonies in nineteenth-century French art, however, does more than simply signify the exotic or differentiate Occident and Orient.[^3] For example, in Frédéric Bazille’s Black Woman with Peonies, the foreign provenance of ornamental peonies is emphasized by the Black model, who arranges the blooms in an “Oriental” vase.
-Interestingly, however, Bazille pairs the peonies with irises, France’s national flower.
+The depiction of peonies in nineteenth-century French art, however, does more than simply signify the exotic or differentiate Occident and Orient.[^3] For example, in Frédéric Bazille’s Black Woman with Peonies, the foreign provenance of ornamental peonies is emphasized by the Black model, who arranges the blooms in an <span data-click-image-zoomto="22,583,979,821">“Oriental” vase.</span> Interestingly, however, Bazille pairs the peonies with <span data-click-image-zoomto="138,0,979,821">irises,</span> France’s national flower.
 Once new and exotic, but now also bred in France, ornamental peony cultivars had become a product of cultural hybridity, simultaneously signaling the plant’s eastern origin as well as the new varieties that were being developed in France.[^4] As we can see, peonies have long been, and continue to be, a coveted ornamental plant, but what may surprise you is that they also have an equally long history as a powerful medicinal simple.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/bd/Bazille%2C_N%C3%A9gresse_aux_pivoines.JPG">

 ### The Secret Ingredient